MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-microservices/aks-microservices-content.md

 ### DevOps

-This reference architecture provides an [Azure Resource Manager template][arm-template] for provisioning the cloud resources, and its dependencies.
-With the use of [Azure Resource Manager templates][arm-template] you can use [Azure DevOps Services][az-devops] to provision different environments in minutes, for example to replicate production scenarios.
+This reference architecture provides an [Azure Resource Manager template](/azure/azure-resource-manager/templates/overview) for provisioning the cloud resources, and its dependencies.
+With the use of [Azure Resource Manager templates][arm-template] you can use [Azure DevOps Services](/azure/devops/user-guide/services) to provision different environments in minutes, for example to replicate production scenarios.
 This allows you save cost and provision load testing environment only when needed.

 Consider following the workload isolation criteria to structure your ARM template, a workload is typically defined as an arbitrary unit of functionality; you could, for example, have a separate template for the cluster and then other for the dependant services.
 Workload isolation enables DevOps to perform continuous integration and continuous delivery (CI/CD), since every workload is associated and managed by its corresponding DevOps team.